Seller Frequently Asked

 Do I need a lawyer to complete a short sale?

 No, legal representation is not required to complete a short sale.
 However, you do want to use an experienced agent with a relationship with a successful short sale negotiator.
-The seller gives the negotiator authority to negotiates the sale with their bank on their behalf.
+The seller gives the negotiator authority to negotiate the sale with their bank on their behalf.
 Typically there is no additional cost to the seller.

 Can I negotiate a short sale with the lender?